beagleboard/vsx-examples/docs/main.typ

     grid.cell(
       colspan: 2,
-      text(size: 7pt)[✅ Yes!
+      beagle_heading(img: "images/checkmark.svg")[#text(size: 7pt)[Yes!
 You’re connecting directly to your own PocketBeagle 2, not the internet.
-It’s like talking to a classmate in the same room—no strangers involved.]
+It’s like talking to a classmate in the same room—no strangers involved.]]
     ),

     grid.cell(